-Strengthening environmental protection

-The UN's policy level engagement in 2020 included ratification of the Kigali Amendment to the Montreal Protocol that commits the country to cut production and consumption of hydrofluorocarbons by more than 80 per cent over the next 30 years.
-The UN supported the Government of the Kyrgyz Republic to introduce an information platform for the national carbon monitoring system for forestry and other land use sectors and develop a land cover database through use of remote sensing and GIS.
-A programme and action plan are in force to regulate greenhouse gas emissions and to support lead government agencies to implement the United Nations Framework Convention on Climate Change.
-Kyrgyzstan has approved the Regulation that puts conditions in place to generate and supply electricity using renewable sources.
+Strengthening environmental protection The Crisis Management Centre's Information Analysis and Management System of MES was upgraded to improve The UN's policy level engagement in 2020 included inter-agency cooperation and improve access to open ratification of the Kigali Amendment to the Montreal disaster statistics data.
+The new data processing centre Protocol that commits the country to cut production will now use spatial and GIS technologies to collect and and consumption of hydrofluorocarbons by more than exchange disaster monitoring data on natural, weather-80 per cent over the next 30 years.
+The UN supported related and man-made hazards, and to build a database of the Government of the Kyrgyz Republic to introduce an hazardous areas.
+Joint efforts also helped to optimize the information platform for the national carbon monitoring mobile application "112 Kyrgyzstan" that now integrates system for forestry and other land use sectors and new technological solutions to improve quality spatial develop a land cover database through use of remote data, statistical information and feedback. sensing and GIS.
+A programme and action plan are in force to regulate greenhouse gas emissions and to The UN has supported the development of a standard support lead government agencies to implement the regular reporting on the socioeconomic effects of United Nations Framework Convention on Climate emergencies in rural areas.
+In 2020 the UN continued its Change.
+Kyrgyzstan has approved the Regulation that support to establishing one unified disaster damage and puts conditions in place to generate and supply electricity loss accounting mechanism and now Kyrgyz Republic using renewable sources. can report against the seven targets of the Sendai Framework.

-In 2020 the UN facilitated the establishment of a district Commission for Intersectoral Cooperation on Sustainable Management of Natural Resources, which is being scaled up nationally.
-The district Commissions will contribute to joint efforts in eliminating the negative effects of climate change and drought at local level, to enhance cross-sectoral coordination at the national level through integration of climate change actions under national adaptation plans into sectoral planning, budgeting, and investment to further enhance the sustainable management of natural resources.
+In 2020 the UN facilitated the establishment of a district Commission for Intersectoral Cooperation on Sustainable UN has further strengthened its partnership with the Management of Natural Resources, which is being scaled Ministry of Education and Science and local governments up nationally.
+The district Commissions will contribute to build the capacities of more than 900 representatives to joint efforts in eliminating the negative effects of (58.5 per cent female) in disaster preparedness in schools climate change and drought at local level, to enhance located in communities vulnerable to natural hazards.
+A cross-sectoral coordination at the national level through network of 500 young volunteers was established to raise integration of climate change actions under national awareness of communities around disaster relief and adaptation plans into sectoral planning, budgeting, in humanitarian emergencies.
+Vulnerable communities and investment to further enhance the sustainable were supported through climate-resilient, environmentally management of natural resources. sound infrastructure (water, shelter, pasture connectivity roads) for early warning system in case of extreme climate events and hazards.